sagroberto/sagroberto/README.md

 -->
 - 🔭 I'm currently working on becoming better step by step.
 - 🌱 I’m exploring the wild world of development.
-- :diamond: I'm a rough diamond, help me polish myself to shine brighter.
+- :small_blue_diamond:  I'm a rough diamond, help me polish myself to shine brighter.